bkonkle/nestjs-example-caster-api/README.md

 To integration test, you need to have the Docker Compose stack with Postgres and Redis running locally, or within your CI pipeline.

+NOTE: This is destructive, and will wipe out data within your local database.
+See below for how to use an alternate test database locally.

 To run a single integration suite:

 ```sh